 Today is March 2 and the Navigate the Chaos question to consider is “how often do you remind yourself to keep going?”
 Those who navigate the chaos often have experience moving from the known to mystery as they translate their dreams into reality.
 American singer and songwriter Rachel Platten is someone very familiar with the mystery.
 An international relations major at Trinity College, Platten did an internship in Trinidad at a diplomat's office and at a record label.
 While she was there, she sang backup for a friend's band in front of over 80,000 people at the International Soca Monarch finals in 2002.
 According to Platten, from that moment on she knew she had to pursue music full-time.
 Upon graduating college, she moved to New York City's Greenwich Village where she played in the local music scene.
 She performed her solo music around the Village and eventually began touring the country.

 As Platten said “This has felt like a complete fairy tale.
 But a fairy tale that is 12 years in the making.
 I grinded and worked so hard for so long and got to the point of… I didn’t think it was going to happen.
 I thought I might need to figure something else out.
 That moment bred Fight Song.
-So that song came because I had to make a decision, “Am I going to keep going or am I going to give up on myself?”
+So that song came because I had to make a decision, ‘Am I going to keep going or am I going to give up on myself?’”
 Actor Jenna Fischer also learned to keep going in her pursuit of a television career.

 Jenna Fischer, the Emmy-nominated star who brought Pam Beesly to life on the NBC comedy The Office, had to remind herself to keep going over eight grueling years and plenty of rejection before she landed a part on the hit show that would go on to air for nine seasons.
 In her book, The Actor’s Life: A Survival Guide, Fischer details the highs (crashing an SNL party) and lows (riding a Jurassic Park water ride for 12 hours straight as an extra) of her journey to becoming a fan-favorite on a network television show.
 In 1996, she said goodbye to her hometown in Missouri, where she was raised by her father, a plastics engineer, and her mother, a teacher.